iBDFrankfurt/APProVe/README.md

 ```

 ### Backend NGINX Config
-You have two options for your config.
-APProVe has the ability to use a gateway service called Zuul.
-In case you don't know which one to use, you can use this routing example without the gateway service.
 In the following we wil use the standard ports.
 If you changed them in the .env-File you have to change them here accordingly.
 ```bash
 # 1. Navigate to the NGINX folder